 Now, I don't think that it's necessarily organized for that purpose.

-I think each person is just doing what's you know good for that one person, but for reasons I don't understand, you see rampant crime everywhere, from the local politics to all the hoaxes that they run to all the fake news.
+But for reasons I don't understand, you see rampant crime everywhere, from the local politics to all the hoaxes that they run to all the fake news.

 I mean, it's just non-stop criminal behavior.

-The the uh the difference is striking to me.
+The difference is striking to me.

 Am I just imagining that?

-That there's so much uh illegality and sketchy stuff, and some of it's not tactically illegal, maybe, you know, flowing money, dark money, uh laundering it through the NGOs until it comes back into politics and and then goes back into the NGOs and then back into politics.
+And some of it's not tactically illegal, maybe, you know, flowing money, dark money, laundering it through the NGOs until it comes back into politics and then goes back into the NGOs and then back into politics.

 In other cases, the billionaires are behind it.

-But I would agree that the billionaire Democrat funding people are the Source of the evil.
+But I would agree that the billionaire Democrat funding people are the source of the evil.

 Because if you take the money away, the rest just collapses.